-However, the fact that two-valued variables are ubiquitously existed in large-scale industrial processes presents a challenge to traditional monitoring methods.
-It is well known that the above mentioned methods are strongly based on continuous variables and are no longer suitable to the two-value variables.
-Recently, MHNBM is proposed for the first time to combine both two-valued and continuous variables to improve monitoring performance \cite{MinWang2020CEP}.
-Although MHNBM is effective, the variables with greater correlation to other variables have greater weights, which cannot guarantee that the greater weights are assigned to the more discriminating variables.
-Moreover, the conditional probability ${P\left( {{{\pmb x}_{j}}\left| {{{\pmb x}_{j'}},{\pmb y} = k} \right.} \right)}$ between ${\pmb x}_{j}$ and ${\pmb x}_{j'}$ under ${\pmb y} = k$ must be computed based on the historical data.
-When the training data is scarce, the conditional probability between continuous variables tends to be uniformly distributed, which will affect the performance.
+However, the fact that two-valued variables ubiquitously exist in large-scale industrial processes presents a challenge to traditional monitoring methods.
+It is well known that the above mentioned methods are strongly based on continuous variables and may be not suitable for two-value variables.
+For example, PCA, PLS, LDA, \textit{etc.} obtain a subspace that is convenient for monitoring through decomposition and then construct statistics or hyperplanes.
+But these operations are based on Euclidean distance or Mahalanobis distance, which can't effectively mine the process information of two-valued variables.
+Two-valued variables are usually deleted during the data preprocessing stage \cite{GeZhiqiangIEEEAccess,MinWang2020CEP}.
+Recently, the mixed hidden naive Bayesian model (MHNBM) was proposed for the first time to combine both two-valued and continuous variables to improve monitoring performance \cite{MinWang2020CEP}.
+Although MHNBM is effective, the variables with greater correlation to other variables have greater weights, which can not guarantee that greater weights are assigned to the more discriminating variables.
+Moreover, the conditional probability ${P\left( {{{x}_{j}}\left| {{{x}_{j'}},{y} = k} \right.} \right)}$ between ${x}_{j}$ and ${ x}_{j'}$ under ${ y} = k$ must be computed based on the historical data.
+When training data is scarce, the conditional probability between continuous variables tends to be uniformly distributed, which will affect performance.

-Motivated by the above discussions, a model named FWMNBM is proposed to overcome the shortcomings of MHNBM.
-In FWMNBM, the variables that are more correlated to the class have greater weights which makes the variables with greater difference under different working conditions contribute more to the model.
+Motivated by the above discussions, a model known as the feature weighted mixed naive Bayes model (FWMNBM) is proposed to overcome the shortcomings of MHNBM.
+In FWMNBM, the variables that are more correlated to the class have greater weights which results in variables with greater differences under different working conditions contribute more to the model.
 Meanwhile, FWMNBM can avoid calculating the conditional probability between variables such that it can still be used when there is not enough training data.
 In addition, a more effective consistent characterization technique is developed for the correlation of mixed variables, and the corresponding feasibility analysis is conducted.
 Compared with MHNBM, FWMNBM has better performance, and the effectiveness of FWMNBM is validated through the simulations of a numerical example and a practical vibration fault case.